Michal-Szmuksta-AGH/Michal-Szmuksta/README.md

 # Michal-Szmuksta
-This is the repository that contains examples of coding exercises, projects and raports done by me throughout my cours of study.
+This is the repository that contains examples of coding exercises, projects and reports done by me throughout my course of study.